Spacial/awesome-csirt/README.md

 - [fiddler](https://www.telerik.com/fiddler/fiddlercap): Capturing web traffic logs
 - [SecLists](https://github.com/danielmiessler/SecLists): is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [21 - Pentesting FTP](https://book.hacktricks.xyz/pentesting/pentesting-ftp)
+- [PwnWiki.io](http://pwnwiki.io/#!index.md) is a collection TTPs (tools, tactics, and procedures) for what to do after access has been gained.
+[The notes section of the pentesters mind.](https://github.com/pwnwiki/pwnwiki.github.io/)

 ### Enumeration